One Degree Academy is always looking for great people to join our team.

 You will become part of a passionate group of professionals that started One Degree Academy in September 2016.

-Associate Tutor – Required From September 2018
+Teaching Assistant (Associate Tutor) – Required From November 2018

 ODA is committed to eliminating discrimination and encouraging diversity amongst our employees.
 We consider ourselves incredibly fortunate to be opening a school in London, one of the most diverse cities in the world.
 Our aim is that our workforce will be representative of all sections of society and each employee will feel respected and able to give their best.